braaannigan/braaannigan.github.io/_posts/2022-06-06-testing-for-data-science-intro.markdown

 > **The aim is for you to derive value from your tests.
 For most people going from 0% to 10% test coverages generates the most value if you start by tagetting the most failure-prone part of your pipeline.**

-# Automated testing framework
-Regardless of whether you are working with unit tests or functional tests you will need to use a testing framework.
-The two main options in python today are the built-in `unittest` module and the third party `pytest` module.

-I highly recommend using `pytest` as:
-- it has a simpler syntax based on functions rather than classes
-- it has a large ecosystem of extensions that can help to run your tests in parallel or

 # Learn more
 Want to know more about testing and high performance python for data science?
 Then you can:
 - [follow me on twitter](https://twitter.com/braaannigan)